arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

      - Execute ``kubectl apply -f namespace.yaml``.
      - Execute ``kubectl apply -f service.yaml``
      - Execute ``kubectl apply -f deploy.yaml``
+     - And its Done !!
+     - Alternatively, you can use [chef cookbooks](https://supermarket.chef.io/cookbooks/kubernetes-cluster) for installing and setting up kubernetes cluster.

 4. Helm Charts Templating
      - The aim of this step is to parameterize the kubernetes manifests.